dandan950/Project-Data-Science-in-Bioinformatics-/README.md

 # Before You Use

-Before you use our pipeline, you should create original data folder firstly.
+Before you use our pipeline, you should create original data folder in our project folder firstly.
 And put original data into the folder, then decompress gz files(.fastq.gz -> .fastq).
 The following is more details:

 ##### Create Original Data Folder

 * The original read files are in `local/work` in server.
-You need to create `original_fastq` folder, it use to put original read data(.fastq/.fastq.gz). </br>
+You need to create `original_fastq` folder in our project folder `Project-Data-Science-in-Bioinformatics-/`, it use to put original read data(.fastq/.fastq.gz). </br>
 `original_fastq` is ignored, which you could see in `.gitignore`</br>